ryanbolesta/engtest/README.md

 ## API Integration Details

+_Warning_: The following endpoints will present self-signed SSL certificates, you'll need to either disable SSL validation all together or download and import the certificate into your trusted store.

 Authentication is achieved through an oauth2 bearer token, obtained through a client_credentials grant utilizing the credentials issued to you from FitPay:

 ```